python/cpython/Doc/reference/import.rst

 protocol is invoked to find and load the module.
 This protocol consists of two conceptual objects, :term:`finders <finder>` and :term:`loaders <loader>`.
 A finder's job is to determine whether it can find the named module using whatever strategy it knows about.
+Objects that implement both of these interfaces are referred to as :term:`importers <importer>` - they return themselves when they find that they can load the requested module.

-By default, Python comes with several default finders.
+By default, Python comes with several default finders and importers.
 One knows how to locate frozen modules, and another knows how to locate built-in modules.
 A third default finder searches an :term:`import path` for modules.
 The :term:`import path` is a list of locations that may name file system paths or zip files.
 It can also be extended to search for any locatable resource, such as those identified by URLs.

 The import machinery is extensible, so new finders can be added to extend the range and scope of module searching.